-According to the interview, MFF was founded by Murtuza Kazmi in Toronto.
+Murtuza Kazmi is the founder and the wizard behind MFF’s curtain.
 He was a part-time trader and a very early investor in crypto currencies.
 The capital he now uses to fund forex traders comes from his substantial crypto gains.
 After his early success, he had some ups and downs as a trader and thought his capital could be put to better use by better traders.
 He began offering forex traders funding through MFF to find those traders and piggyback on those that were successful.

 How does My Forex Funds work?